Author: Media Partners Worldwide

 Well, the same idea often applies to advertising.
 Media companies rarely sell all of their big advertising space or time.
 Their unsold ad space or time can often be bought at steep discounts, too.
 That’s called remnant advertising.

 Over the years, I have collected some examples of remnant ads.
-Though they are now defunct, the song remains the same:
+Though they are now defunct, the song remains the same.
+Here are some examples from early remnant buys in print:

 • The Washington Post – “Remnant rate advertising is sold on a space available basis at 40% off the open black-and-white space rate.
 Color charges are also discounted at 40% off.
 Availability of remnant space is at the publisher’s discretion.”